 With everything getting digital, our communication landscape has shifted to the virtual world now.
 Simple text messages have taken the shape of messaging apps.
-Examples are WhatsApp chats, Skype conversations, and popular social networking interactions including those conducted on Facebook and Snapchat, which have changed the way we express our thoughts.
+Examples are WhatsApp chats, Skype conversations, and popular social networking interactions, including those conducted on Facebook and Snapchat, which have changed the way we express our thoughts.

-The security concerns surfaced when the users realized their data isn’t encrypted, that their privacy is not as strong as it should be, and their communication is being read by the apps.
-Then came VPN to the rescue, promising to uphold confidentiality and security on social media platforms, so as to keep the communication private as they are supposed to be.
+The security concerns surfaced when the users realized their data isn’t encrypted, that their privacy is not as strong as it should be, and that their communication is being read by the apps.
+Then came VPN to the rescue, promising to uphold confidentiality and security on social media platforms so as to keep the communication private as they are supposed to be.

-Voice over Internet Protocol or VoIP is a kind of revolutionary technology that facilitates digital voice communication in contrast to the conventional phone lines by channeling it via the internet.
-The disadvantage of doing this is that rather than appointing personal lines for subscription, VoIP can be scrutinized in great quantities, which is why it needs a strong encryption shield, such as the one VPN provides, in order to successfully privatize the calls, and make things complicated for spies.
+Voice over Internet Protocol or VoIP is a kind of revolutionary technology that facilitates digital voice communication in contrast to conventional phone lines by channeling it via the internet.
+The disadvantage of doing this is that rather than appointing personal lines for subscription, VoIP can be scrutinized in great quantities, which is why it needs a strong encryption shield, such as the one VPN provides, in order to successfully privatize the calls and make things complicated for spies.

 3. Online Gaming

 It might sound like a bad idea at first to use a VPN for playing online games, but it does have some benefits.
-For beginners, it provides anonymity, which makes it safe for someone to keep their account credentials like banking details saved in the game profile.
+For beginners, it provides anonymity, which makes it safe for someone to keep their account credentials, like banking details, saved in the game profile.
 Moreover, VPN can also be used to get rid of geographical restrictions, such that an American traveling outside the country will still be able to play their favorite games on the go.